 The Public Health Student Association (PHSA) is the graduate student organization of the School of Public Health.
 PHSA seeks to develop well-rounded public health professionals and promote meaningful interactions among students, faculty and staff, and public health professionals.
 Throughout the school year, PHSA organizes social events, professional development opportunities and public service events for students, faculty and staff.

-|Delta Omega Member||Membership Type||Induction Year|
+|Delta Omega Number||Membership Type||Induction Year|

 |Christine Murphy Andrews||Student||2016|